 As set forth in the employment agreements with Messrs.
-Morgan, Burke, Hudson and Muscato and Ms. Moore, which are described under "Employment Arrangements and Severance Benefits" on page 60, the Social Responsibility & Compensation Committee may change the base salaries for any of the Named Executive Officers at any time based on updated market data, updated roles and responsibilities and the CEO's recommendation.
-Board approval is required to change the base salary for Mr. Morgan.
+Burke, Moldovan, Hudson and Muscato and Ms. Moore, which are described under "Employment Arrangements and Severance Benefits" on page 59, the Social Responsibility & Compensation Committee may consider adjustments to base salaries for any of the Named Executive Officers at any time based on updated market data, updated roles and responsibilities and the Chief Executive Officer's recommendation.
+The Social Responsibility & Compensation Committee may change base salaries for any of the NEOs, subject to Board approval to change the base salary for the Chief Executive Officer.